izanaginookami10/web_to_epub/README.md

 # web_to_epub
 Just a new-newbie personal project to read offline webnovels done with online tutorials.

-I've added an exe file in dist folder, so you can try the script by using the .exe file.
-Just double click on it after you've downloaded the "dist" folder.
-(I think you can do it by downloading the zip of the whole rep, I think).
+I've added an exe file, so you can try the script by using the .exe file.
+Just double click on it after you've downloaded it.

+Ignore the "dist" folder.
+I'm dumb and can't understand how to delete that folder.
+I know I need to use the terminal, but will look up how to do it later.

 Or, you could also execute the 'epub_converter.py' file from the cmd using Python ie writing "python epub_converter.py", you will need to install the necessary modules though.
 You can also do that with the CMD: "pip install [module name]".
 (You will be notified of the lacking modules by the script itself)